shankar0909/kafka/kafka-stream/README.md

 ## Application Flow

--> Event Recieved
+-> Event Recieved in JSON format

+-> Transformer will transform it into the AVRO format

--> Serialized using AVRO and published on the input-topic
+-> Serialized using AVRO serde and published on the input-topic

--> Consumer will pull the event, and deserialize using AVRO
+-> Consumer will pull the event, and deserialize using AVRO serde

 -> Enrich the event